jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 </p>

-4. Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner when editing code on `master`.
+4. Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner used when editing code on `master`.
 ```
 $ git status
 $ git add README.md
 $ git commit -m "updated README.md"
 ```

-5. After testing the feature to insure no issues, it is safe to merge `1-update-readme` with `master`.
-(In a larger team of developers it would be best to have someone confirm that any changes made, perhaps with [pull requests](#pull-requests) discussed below.)
-Switch back to `master`, ensure that `master` is up to date, and merge `1-update-readme` with `master` branch.
+5. After testing the feature to ensure no issues, it is safe to merge `1-update-readme` with `master`.
+(In a larger team of developers it would be best to have someone approve any changes made, perhaps with [pull requests](#pull-requests) discussed below.)
+To merge, switch back to `master`, ensure that `master` is up to date, and merge `1-update-readme` with `master` branch.
 ```
 $ git checkout master